Reuniting the Brontë Legacy – Virtually!

-Back to all Articles & Features Click here to view the virtual tour Step into History: The Brontë Birthplace Goes Digital We’re excited to share
+Back to all Articles & Features Click here to view the virtual tour of the Brontë Birthplace Click here to view the virtual tour of

 Hidden in the hills of Shibden Park, West Yorkshire, lies the Great Wall of Shibden, an open-air tribute to Britain’s dry stone walling heritage.
 Spanning 1,500 square meters, this 10-year project showcases everything from towering stone altars to the uniquely quirky “lunky” gates used for sheep.
 Whether you’re marveling at the intricate coping stones or discovering the animal-friendly “smoots” for drainage, the museum reveals the ancient craft’s mastery.
 Stone benches, wrought iron gates, and sheep pens add a timeless rural charm.